-- (3) Out-of-state convictions for offenses shall be classified according to the comparable offense definitions and sentences provided by Washington law.
-Federal convictions for offenses shall be classified according to the comparable offense definitions and sentences provided by Washington law.
+(3) Out-of-state convictions for offenses shall be classified according to the comparable offense definitions and sentences provided by Washington law.
+Federal convictions for offenses shall be classified according to the comparable offense and sentences provided by definitions Washington law.
 Neither out-of-state or federal convictions which would have been presumptively adjudicated in juvenile court under Washington law may be included in the offender score unless they are comparable to murder in the first or second degree or a class A felony sex offense.
-If there is no clearly comparable offense under Washington law or the offense is one that is usually considered subject to exclusive federal jurisdiction, the offense shall be scored as a class C felony equivalent if it was a felony under the relevant federal statute. - felony under the relevant federal statute.
+If there is no clearly comparable offense under Washington law or the offense is one that is usually considered subject to exclusive federal jurisdiction, the offense shall be scored as a class C felony equivalent if it was a felony under the relevant federal statute.